robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 The $\lt$ relation on the reals and the proper subset relation $\subset$ are strict partial orers.
 In general, a partial order may be neither weak nor strict; this happens when some elements are related to themselves and others are not.

 ### Properties of Partial Orders
 Every partial order is transitive.

 A binary relation, $R$, on a set, $A$, is antisymmetric if
 $$
 a R b \text { implies } \neg(b R a)
 $$
 for all $a \neq b \in A$

+Every partial order is antisymmetric.
 ## Total Orders
 Given any two numbers, one will be bigger than the other.
 Partial orders with this property are **total orders**.